 For instance, beef Rendang is rated the best dish in the world.
 This is a beef stew, cooked and simmered in coconut milk, lemongrass, spices, ginger and galangal until all the liquid has reduced and penetrated the meat.
 What is left are melt in your mouth chunks of meat.

 Another typical meal in Bali is Babi Guling, or whole roast pork.
 Each portion costs $2 including different pork cuts, pork scratchings, rice and broth.

 Masakan Padang is a typical eatery in Bali and Indonesia.
 It is kind of an Indonesian version of fast food.
 Dishes with different meat and veg based meals that have been precooked, are stacked up and displayed in a glass cabinet looking onto the street.

 To be honest, until we had actually tried the local food, we were both unsure what to expect from these eateries.
 The food is usually cold unless you choose a stew or broth so it does take some getting used to.
-But I can guarantee that if you just forget about the set up and focus on what you eat, you will be amazed how good the food is.
+But I can guarantee that if you just forget about the setup and focus on what you eat, you will be amazed at how good the food is.

 Bali Cheap Hotels